Q&A: e1 Marine on methanol to hydrogen fuel cell technology

 Q&A: e1 Marine on methanol to hydrogen fuel cell technologyWritten by

-Back in September, an independent study conducted by maritime research house Thetius revealed that methanol to hydrogen generator technology, developed by Bend, Ore., based renewable energy technology pioneer e1 Marine, can significantly reduce EPA-regulated emissions by up to 99% when using grey methanol when compared with conventional diesel engines for inland waterway vessels.
+Back in September, an independent study conducted by maritime research house Thetius revealed that methanol to hydrogen generator technology, developed by Bend, Ore., based renewable energy technology pioneer e1 Marine, can significantly reduce EPA-regulated emissions by up to 99% when using gray methanol when compared with conventional diesel engines for inland waterway vessels.
 The technology can also reduce GHG emissions by up to 85% when using green methanol as feedstock in the same application.

 To better explain this study and the technology behind it, Robert Schulter, managing director at e1 Marine talks to Marine Log.